aurimas13/Solutions-To-Problems/README.md

 ------

-The repository is constantly updated when Python solution to the problem found at [HackerRank](https://www.hackerrank.com/domains/python) or [LeetCode](https://leetcode.com/problemset/all/) is solved and added in this repository.
+The repository is constantly updated when **Python** solution to the problem found at [HackerRank](https://www.hackerrank.com/domains/python) or [LeetCode](https://leetcode.com/problemset/all/) is solved.
-The HackerRank solutions are found under [HackerRank folder](https://github.com/aurimas13/HackerRank-Leetcode/tree/main/HackerRank) while LeetCode solutions under [LeetCode folder](https://github.com/aurimas13/HackerRank-LeetCode/tree/main/LeetCode).
+The **HackerRank** solutions are found under [HackerRank folder](https://github.com/aurimas13/HackerRank-Leetcode/tree/main/HackerRank) while **LeetCode** solutions under [LeetCode folder](https://github.com/aurimas13/HackerRank-LeetCode/tree/main/LeetCode).
 Each problem folder has the description of the problem found through pressing the link in README at the respective folder.
-Currently solving HackerRank Python problems.
-Aim to finish by May and start Leetcode problems at late May.
+Currently doing *HackerRank* *Python* problems.
+Aim is to finish **HackerRank** by May and start solving **LeetCode** problems later in May.

 [comment]: <> (- [Public]&#40;#Public&#41;)